FROSBYTE/FROSBYTE/README.md

 </div>

-That question led me to Unity, and I've been passionate about game development ever since.
-Starting with cloning mini-games and designing UI for friends, I've evolved into creating professional tools and games that thousands of developers use worldwide.
+My passion for gaming began in childhood, inspired by early experiences playing on my father's laptop.
+What started as curiosity gradually evolved into a focused career in game development—driven by a deep interest in building, experimenting, and crafting engaging digital experiences.
+I began my journey with Unity by recreating popular mini-games to strengthen my fundamentals, eventually progressing to publishing original games and tools.

+Today, I actively develop and release both games and Unity plugins on the Play Store and Unity Asset Store.
+My core expertise lies in Unity, C#, third-party plugin integration, and the use of AI tools to streamline and enhance development workflows.
+I focus on creating developer-friendly assets that are practical, efficient, and purpose-driven.

+I'm continuously exploring new technologies that align with my interests and help expand my creative and technical capabilities.

 ### What I Do
-- 🎮 **Game Development** - Creating engaging experiences with Unity
+- **Game Development** - Creating engaging experiences with Unity
-- 🛠️ **Editor Tools** - Building productivity tools for developers
+- **Editor Tools** - Building productivity tools for developers
-- 📱 **Cross-Platform** - From mobile to desktop applications
+- **Cross-Platform** - From mobile to desktop applications
-- ⚡ **Performance Optimization** - Making games run smoother and faster
+- **Performance Optimization** - Making games run smoother and faster

 ### Frosbyte Studio
 I make casual games and Unity editor tools that improve user productivity.

----

 <div align="center">

-## 🚀 My Work & Projects
+## My Work & Projects

 <table>
 <tr>
 <td align="center" width="33%">
-<h3>🏪 Unity Asset Store</h3>
+<h3>Unity Asset Store</h3>
 <a href="https://assetstore.unity.com/publishers/113578?preview=1">
 <img src="https://img.shields.io/badge/PUBLISHER-4285F4?style=for-the-badge&logoColor=white" alt="Publisher"/>
 </a>
 <br><br>
-<em>Professional Unity tools</em>
+<em>Editor Tools</em>
 </td>
 <td align="center" width="33%">
-<h3>🎮 Google Play</h3>
+<h3>Google Play</h3>
 <a href="https://play.google.com/store/apps/dev?id=6062189599073712115">
 <img src="https://img.shields.io/badge/DEVELOPER-34A853?style=for-the-badge&logoColor=white" alt="Developer"/>
 </a>